matteonerini/5g-network-slicing-for-wifi-networks/README.md

 To validate your own original network slicing algorithm through simulations you will need to use the files ```run_wifi.py``` and ```wifi.cc``` properly configured.
 Detailed instructions about it are provided in the Section Usage.

 Instead, you can reproduce the results presented in the paper "5G Network Slicing for Wi-Fi Networks" with the additional files.
 More precisely:
 * Launch ```run_wifi_1ch.py``` to reproduce the *single channel* approach.
 This file will call the ```wifi_1ch.cc``` *ns-3* script to simulate the today's Wi-Fi access technique, in which only one wireless channel is available for all the STAs connected to the AP.
-We suggest to use this as a reference for the evaluation of your own original resources allocation algorithms.
+We suggest to use this as a reference for the evaluation of your original resources allocation algorithms.
 * Launch ```run_wifi_static.py``` to reproduce the *static network slicing* approach.
 This file will call the ```wifi_static.cc``` *ns-3* script.
 * Launch ```run_wifi_dynamic.py``` to reproduce the *dynamic network slicing* approach.
 This file will call the ```wifi_dynamic.cc``` *ns-3* script.